Skip to main content

 Cashew Fruit Desserts

-Desserts made from cashew fruit, which is abundant during harvest season.
-Can be made into jams, preserves, or sweet preparations.
-Unique to cashew-growing regions.
+Sweets made from cashew fruit, which piles up during harvest season.
+Cooks turn it into jams, preserves, and other sweet preparations.
+You mostly find these in the cashew-growing regions.

 vegetarianvegan